toralf/tinderbox/README.md

 A profile, keyword and USE flag are set.
 The current *stage3* file is downloaded, verified and unpacked.
 Mandatory portage config files will be compiled.
-Few required packages (*ssmtp*, *pybugz* etc.) are installed.
+Few required packages (*ssmtp*, *pybugz* etc.) will be installed.
-A backlog if filled up from all available package in a randomized order (*/tmp/backlog*).
+A backlog is filled up with all available package in a randomized order (*/tmp/backlog*).
 A symlink is made into *~/run* and the image is started.

 ### start an image

     start_img.sh <image>

-A file */tmp/LOCK* is created within that image to avoid 2 running instances of the same image.
+The file */tmp/LOCK* is created within that image to avoid 2 running instances of the same image.
 The wrapper *chr.sh* handles all chroot related actions and gives control to *job.sh*.
 That script is the heart of the tinderbox.